Glassait/FOLD_Bot/README.md

 -   Fix bug when back-upping json file when backup folder doesn't exist
 -   Add slash command to see list of all observed clans
 -   Change the time to answer trivia question
+-   Disabled the reducing points of trivia player when yesterday tanks not fetch

 ### 2.2.10